LynNyandoro/E-commerce/PRODUCTION_CONFIG.md

 REACT_APP_API_URL=https://art-ecommerce-api.onrender.com/api
 ```

+**Note**: The frontend automatically generates runtime configuration from this environment variable.

 ## Database Configuration

-### MongoDB Atlas Setup (Recommended)
+### MongoDB Atlas Setup (Production Mode Only)

+**Only required for production mode with full functionality:**

 1. Create a MongoDB Atlas account
-2. Create a new cluster
+2. Create a new cluster (M0 free tier is sufficient)
 3. Create a database user
-4. Whitelist Render's IP addresses (or use 0.0.0.0/0 for all IPs)
+4. Whitelist IP addresses (use 0.0.0.0/0 for all IPs or Render's IP ranges)
-5. Get the connection string and use it as MONGODB_URI
+5. Get the connection string and use it as MONGO_URI

 ### Connection String Format

 ```
 mongodb+srv://username:password@cluster.mongodb.net/database_name?retryWrites=true&w=majority
 ```

+### Demo Mode
+No database setup required.
+The application will automatically use mock data when MONGO_URI is not provided.

 ## Security Considerations